Suuwam/blog-posts/posts/rag-for-humans.md

 #### What Works (in My Experience):

 **1. Stable System Prompt as "Contract"**
-I now write one system prompt per feature—*never* in-line-in-code.
+I now write one system prompt per feature-*never* in-line-in-code.
 It’s the “rules of the road” for the model: tone, allowed actions, hard constraints.

 **2. Tiny, Swappable Task Prompts**